-Nancy Scott, director of leadership development programs at the University of Tennessee, Knoxville’s Haslam College of Business, knows how to craft a New Year’s resolution that works.
-An industrial and organizational psychologist who conducts assessments for Haslam students and corporate clients, Scott says that successful resolutions start with a plan.
+Nancy Scott, director of leadership development programs at the University of Tennessee, Knoxville’s Haslam College of Business, has a set of tactics for success with New Year’s resolutions.
+An industrial and organizational psychologist who conducts assessments for Haslam students and corporate clients, Scott says the key is to formulate a plan.
 She has divided her approach into four simple steps:

 Prioritize One Goal – Maybe Two